 Staining procedures, classification and chemistry of stains.
 Staining equipment.
 Reactive dyes and fluorochromes (including genetically engineered protein labeling with GFP and other tags).
-Cytogenetic techniques with squashed plant materials.
+Cytogenetic techniques with squashed plastic infiltration; Preparation of thin and ultrathin sections.

 • The art of scientific writing and its presentation